harmlessprince/taocomerce-docs/src/api-endpoints/cart/increment-cart-item.md

 ---
-title: Increment Cart Item Quantity
+title: Increase Cart Item Quantity
 ---

-# Increment Cart Item Quantity
+# Increase Cart Item Quantity

 ## 📌 Description
-The **Increment Cart Item Quantity** API increases the quantity of a specific item in the user's cart.
+The **Increase Cart Item Quantity** API increases the quantity of a specific item in the user's cart.

 - **Authenticated Users**: Must provide a valid JWT token.
 - **Guest Users**: Must provide a `sessionId` to track the cart.